What is Leadership Fellows New York?

-Leadership Fellows New York is a professional development fellowship for nonprofit practitioners.
+Leadership Fellows New York is a professional development fellowship for emerging nonprofit practitioners.
 It was established by the New York Community Trust in association with the Austin W. Marxe School of Public and International Affairs at Baruch College and their Center for Nonprofit Strategy and Management.

 What is its aim?

 The Leadership Fellows program aims to ensure that tomorrow’s nonprofit organizations have the human capital to flourish and advance their missions on behalf of the people of New York City, Long Island, and Westchester.

 - To equip 60 mid-career practitioners each year, chosen from grantee organizations of partner foundations, with the knowledge, competencies, and skills to be more effective managers and leaders